 All international students must file IRS form 8843

 U.S. tax forms are required to be filed prior to April 15 each year for the prior calendar year.
-If students begin studies at UWS in January, yet enter the U.S. on F-1 status in December of the prior year, they must fill out form 8843 to ‘exclude days of presence’ so to not be considered U.S. residents for tax purposes.
+If students begin studies at UWS in January, but enter the U.S. on F-1 status in December of the prior year, they must fill out form 8843 to ‘exclude days of presence’ so to not be considered U.S. residents for tax purposes.
 For a printable version of IRS form 8843, please visit the IRS website.
-Directions for completing the form are located on the last page; typically students will only need to fill out sections #1 and #3.
+Directions for completing the form are located on the last page.

 If you have earned income in the U.S. in the last year, you must file a U.S. federal tax return.

-For Canadian taxes you’ll want to include form TL11A Tuition, Education, and Textbook Amounts Certificate – University Outside Canada.
+Canadian students should also complete form TL11A Tuition, Education, and Textbook Amounts Certificate – University Outside Canada.